ghanemzadeh/ghanemzadeh/README.md

 **AI-First Product Leader: I turn AI/ML into products people actually use.**

 17+ years leading product and cross-functional teams.
 Built AI-powered products used by 200,000+ people, drove 450% revenue growth, and took a startup from zero to acquisition.
-Currently building [Sengi.co](https://sengi.co) and serving as Founding Head of Product at Pengouan (20,000+ installs and growing).
+Currently building [Vectig] (https://vectig.com/) and [Sengi.co](https://sengi.co) ,and serving as Founding Head of Product at Pengouan (20,000+ installs and growing).

 ---